'A hell out here': COVID-19 ravages rural India

 The full impact of the B.1.617 variant found in India, which the WHO has designated as being of global concern, is not yet clear, it added.

-British Prime Minister Boris Johnson said his government was looking at all possible solutions to tackle a surge in cases of the coronavirus variant first detected in India, including in the northern English town of Bolton.
+The variant has been detected in six countries in the Americas, the Pan American Health Organisation said, adding that it was worried that it was highly transmissible.

-“It may be more transmissible ... maybe even considerably more transmissible,” he told parliament.
+Britain, which has also detected the variant, is looking at all possible solutions to tackle a surge of related cases, including in the northern English town of Bolton, Prime Minister Boris Johnson told parliament.

 RURAL SPREAD